Sparsh301/nyc-taxi-analysis/README.md

 ## 3. Experiments and Results

 ### New York Taxi Dataset
-This dataset records the number of taxis used from July 2014 to January 2015, with data points every half-hour.
+This dataset records the number of taxis used from January 2014 to January 2015, with data points every half-hour.
 We addressed two main questions:

 #### Problem 1:
 Identify outlier days where taxi usage was abnormally high or low.